Client:

 Client testimonial

-{↑} The Brown & Brown logo uses two typefaces to represent ‘practice & client,’ ‘landscape & brief,’ and ‘material & build’.
+{↑} The Brown & Brown logo combines two typefaces to represent “practice & client,” “landscape & brief,” and “material & build.”

 {↑} People.
 Place.
-Connection. — The essence of the practice approach.
+Connection. — the essence of the practice’s approach.

 {↑} Works by Brown & Brown, Lower Tullochgrue.

-{↑} Neue Haas Unica and Signifier: Sans & Serif, Brown & Brown.
-Complementary opposites, both concise and emotive, together chosen for clarity and beauty.
+{↑} Neue Haas Unica and Signifier — sans and serif, Brown & Brown.
+Complementary opposites, both concise and emotive, chosen together for clarity and visual balance.

 {↑} Works by Brown & Brown, Spyon Cop.